AlfiePerkins1/CSGO-Bible/Bible.md

 ## Matchmaking Services

   - When you first attempt to gain a rank in CSGO you will be playing Valve's own Matchmaking system which pairs players of a similiar rank together, more information about ranking in the section below.
   - There is also third party matchmaking services which offer different benefits over valves standard matchmaking however often require a subscription.
+The main two services are faceit and ESEA
   - Faceit:
     - Faceit is primarly played in EU
     - Has Pro leagues for most countries which feed into "Faceit Pro League", this is where all the EU pros play